hozza/medium-viable-startpage/README.md

 ## Installation & Usage
 To install this startpage and use it on your local machine, simply clone the repository and set your browser's new tab URL to the `index.html` filepath.

-TODO load the startparge bu Github Pages URL and enter in your local settings, then save as your start page.
+TODO load the startpage with Github Pages URL and enter in your local settings, then save as your start page.

 ### Known Issues / Gotchas